dzharii/mstest-rows/README.md

 --------
 Download files [TestBase.cs] (https://github.com/dzhariy/mstest-rows/raw/master/TestBase.cs) and [TestRows.cs] (https://github.com/dzhariy/mstest-rows/raw/master/TestRows.cs) and include them into your test project.
 All logic is implemented in TestBase.cs, so you may change it anytime.
-Now create your own test class, and subclass one of the classes that leave in the namespace “MsTestRows.Rows.*”.
+Now create your own test class, and subclass one of the classes that live in the namespace “MsTestRows.Rows.*”.

 In your derived class, you have to implement 2 abstract methods:

 **GetNextDataRow(int rowNumber)** – returns a data row

 **TestMethod – (T dataRow, int rowNumber)** – your actual data-driven test implementation which will be called for each data row.

 In the example below, the Ha_ha_ha_Test subclasses TestRows_42 and has 42 methods inside:
 ```